Radio masts and towers: Masts for HF/shortwave antennas

-For transmissions in the shortwave range, there is little to be gained by raising the antenna more than a few wavelengths above ground level.
+For transmissions in the shortwave range, there is little to be gained by raising the antenna more than a half to three quarters of a wavelength above ground level, and at lower frequencies and longer wavelengths, the height becomes infeasibly great (greater than 85 m).
 Shortwave transmitters rarely use masts taller than about 100 metres.

 Access for riggers

 Because masts, towers and the antennas mounted on them require maintenance, access to the whole of the structure is necessary.
 Small structures are typically accessed with a ladder.
 Larger structures, which tend to require more frequent maintenance, may have stairs and sometimes a lift, also called a service elevator.

 Aircraft warning features

 Tall structures in excess of certain legislated heights are often equipped with aircraft warning lamps, usually red, to warn pilots of the structure's existence.
 In the past, ruggedized and under-run filament lamps were used to maximize the bulb life.
 Alternatively, neon lamps were used.
 Nowadays such lamps tend to use LED arrays.

 Height requirements vary across states and countries, and may include additional rules such as requiring a white flashing strobe in the daytime and pulsating red fixtures at night.
 Structures over a certain height may also be required to be painted with contrasting color schemes such as white and orange or white and red to make them more visible against the sky.